 And finally, in February 1998 a Community Involvement Session, hosted by the Depot and its environmental cleanup team, was held at Corry Junior High.
-More than 4,000 newsletter/invitations were distributed by the U.S. Postal Service announcing the session and inviting residents and concerned citizens to participate.
+More than 4,000 newsletter/invitations were distributed by the U.S. Postal Service announcing the session and inviting residents/concerned citizens to participate.
 During the session, participants including the Depot, EPA and TDEC met one-on-one with neighbors and the public to listen to their concerns and to provide information about the ongoing environmental cleanup programs underway.

-A second Community Information Session is planned for September 19, 1998 at Corry Junior High.
+A second Community Information Session was held September 19, 1998 at Corry Junior High.
+Community attendance to this session was twice the number of people who attended in February.